Dos mujeres de la región amazónica, una con ropa clara y la otra con un vestido colorido, rodeadas de hojas grandes y una flor de color rosa claro.

 GAGGA Voices connects local experiences with global conversations on climate and gender justice and on the transformation of climate finance.

 More than a repository, it is a tool for advocacy and collective learning.
-It demonstrates that climate finance can ,and must, directly support women-led grassroots organisations, strengthening their capacity to drive structural change.
+It demonstrates that climate finance can, and must, directly support women-led grassroots organizations, strengthening their capacity to drive structural change.

 From this perspective, GAGGA Voices contributes to expanding the recognition, legitimacy and impact of solutions led by feminist and environmental movements across the Global South.